Known Finger Family Lines

 Felipe Finger traveled to South America in 1865, it is supposed that he was a stowaway, in a ship from Hamburg.
 Upon his arrival his name was changed from Wolfgang Finger to Felipe by immigration officials.
 We have a page of information concerning The Finger Family in Argentina as provided by Carlos Finger.

-Fredrick Finger, Switzerland to America, 1870 - Family Tree
+Fredrick Finger, Switzerland to America, 1872 - Family Line: FR1842

 Keith Finger from upstate New York, the great grandson of Fredrick Finger sent us this: